-(4) Reportable weekly diseases or findings shall be reported directly to the Department of Health and Senior Services weekly.
-These diseases or findings are -
+(B) Category IIB diseases or findings shall be reported directly to the Department of Health and Senior Services weekly.
+Category IIB diseases or findings are:

-Influenza, laboratory-confirmed.
+Influenza, laboratory-confirmed

-(5) Reportable quarterly diseases or findings shall be reported directly to the Department of Health and Senior Services quarterly.
-These diseases or findings are -
+(C) Category IIC diseases or findings shall be reported directly to the Department of Health and Senior Services quarterly.
+Category IIC diseases or findings are:

-Carbapenem-resistant enterobacteriaceae (CRE), nosocomial Methicillin-resistant Staphylococcus aureus (MRSA), nosocomial Vancomycin-resistant enterococci (VRE), nosocomial.
+Methicillin-resistant Staphylococcus aureus (MRSA), nosocomial

+Vancomycin-resistant enterococci (VRE), nosocomial